elastic/template-kibana-plugin/README.md

-# Kibana Plugin Yeoman Generator
+# template-kibana-plugin

-This project is a Yeoman generator for bootstrapping a Kibana Plugin.
+This project is an sao template for bootstrapping a Kibana Plugin.
 It creates a basic hello world Kibana plugin with all the elements in place so you can easily get started with creating your first Kibana plugin.

 ## Getting Started